sufanHuang/reading-log-app/README.md

      <img src="/public/screenshot.png" width="700px"</img>
  </div>

-This is a reading log app.This app allow users to add,modify,delete the books they read.
+This is a reading log app.This app allowS users to add,modify,delete the books they read.
-The frontend technology includes React and Bootstrap.
+Frontend technology includes React and Bootstrap.
 Backend uses firebase cloud technology.

 **Set Up**